bmurray/resolumeconverter/Readme.md

 11. Profit.

 ### Alternate method
 Once you're at stage 8, you CAN just drag all of the video files into Resolume.
 But, once imported, you need to select them all, right click, select Transport -> Denon DJ.
 Right click again and select Target -> Denon Player Determined.
 You can skip step 8.
+Note: this method does NOT prevent you from adding the same video file more than once and causing all kinds of havok.
+The import command checks for existing instances of the file in the composition and skips them if they exist.

 ## That sounds complicated